 Advanced Grid Questions Coming to Magpi

-Earlier this year we released barcodes, signatures, drag-and-dropping ranking questions in our new Magpi Plus mobile app – but those aren’t the only new question types coming soon.
+In 2018 we released barcodes, signatures, drag-and-dropping ranking questions in our new Magpi Plus mobile app – but those aren’t the only new question types coming soon.
 In this post we’ll be talking about our coming grid questions, which will help users collect data more quickly and efficiently.

 Grid Questions Example: Radio Grid